Home Swift UNIX C Assembly Go Web MCU Research Non-Tech

 But SD card copier does not have this problem.
 But I don’t want to plug in HDMI cable to back socket of monitor, and it’s not suitable for daily backup and other operations, so I want to know how to use the CLI.
 If you can use desktop mode, it is recommended to use the SD card copier application directly.
 This method is much faster, and the speed can be stable at 50~70MB/s.

-The method in this blog is the same as the principle of SD card copier: divide the target hard disk into two areas, the boot area (named bootfs, format Windows_FAT_32) and the usage area (also called the root area named rootfs , the format is Linux), and then use rsync to copy, which is much faster.
+The method in this blog is the same as the workflow principle of SD card copier: divide the target hard disk into two areas, the boot area (named bootfs, format Windows_FAT_32) and the usage area (also called the root area named rootfs , the format is Linux), and then use rsync to copy, which is much faster.

 If you use lsblk -f on the Raspberry Pi (this is just for demonstration, a more detailed tool will be introduced later) to view the structure and file system of the hard disk, you can see: